LoginRadius/engineering-portal/content/build-and-push-docker-images-with-go/index.md

 {"stream":"Successfully tagged lrblake/node-hello:latest\n"}
 ```

-Last step would be checking the response for errors, so if something went wrong during the build, we can handle it.
+The last step would be checking the response for errors, so if something went wrong during the build, we could handle it.

 ```
 errLine := &ErrorLine{}
 json.Unmarshal([]byte(lastLine), errLine)